Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

-{\it Proof} of this theorem consists of the following three lemmas.
+{\it Proof} of this theorem consists of the following two lemmas.

-\begin{lemma} The D-graph of a real Morse function depends only on the corresponding virtual morsification and can be defined for any abstract virtual morsification. \end{lemma}

-{\it Proof.} The matrices of intersection indices of vanishing cycles of functions $f$ and $f + z^2$ can be reconstructed from one another.
-For functions with only real critical points these intersection indices of vanishing cycles defined by paths going in the upper half-plane do not depend on the choice of the real non-critical value (in the preimage of which these vanishing cycles lie).
-The natural ordering of vanishing cycles of $f$ assumed in the ordering of rows and columns of the intersection matrix participating in the virtual morsification follows the ordering of corresponding critical values, and hence it defines an orientation of edges of the D-graph. $\Box$

-\begin{lemma} The flips of abstract virtual morsifications modeling the surgeries of Morse functions not changing the Morse isotopy type do not change the corresponding D-graphs.
-In particular, D-graph is determined by the set-valued invariant of \S \ref{svinv}, and a fortiori is an invariant of rigid isotopy classes of Morse polynomials with non-degenerate principal homogeneous parts. \end{lemma}
+\begin{lemma} Virtual surgeries that model surgeries of Morse polynomials with only real critical points, without changing the Morse isotopy class, do not change the corresponding D-graphs.
+In particular, the D-graph of a virtual Morse function is determined by its set-valued invariant. \end{lemma}

 {\it Proof}.
-The elementary surgeries occurring in a generic isotopy of Morse functions with only real critical points can only change the order in ${\mathbb R}^1$ of neighboring critical values such that corresponding vertices are not connected by any edges of the graph, or move the critical values through 0.
-All the ingredients of the D-graphs are obviously preserved by these moves. $\Box$
+These are only the surgeries $s2$, $s5$ and $s6$ from Definition \ref{elsur}.
+Surgeries of type $s2$ preserve all the ingredients of D-graphs because they cannot permute the $i$th and $(i+1)$th critical points when $\langle \Delta_i, \Delta_{i+1} \rangle \neq 0$.
+The surgery s5 or s6 can be realized as the composition of a) moving the non-critical value $0$ along an arc over a neighboring critical value (during which all paths to this value and the corresponding vanishing cycles in the fibers over these values are deformed continuously, and the intersection indices do not change), see Fig.~\ref{ss6}, and b) adding a real constant to $f$ moving this non-critical value to its original position $0$.
+These operations also preserve D-graphs. $\Box$

-The orientations of edges of any D-graph of an abstract virtual morsification define a partial order on the set of its vertices.
-Indeed, in the case of virtual morsifications related with real Morse functions these orientations obviously cannot form oriented cycles, and this property is preserved by our elementary flips.
+The orientations of the edges of the D-graph of any abstract virtual Morse function with only real critical points define a partial order on the set of its vertices.
+Indeed, in the case of virtual Morse functions associated with real Morse functions these orientations obviously cannot form oriented cycles, and this property is preserved by the elementary virtual surgeries.